jules2689/trudeau/docs/2020-04-21/q_a.md

 **Interpreter**:

 Mr. Trudeau, quickly, what does that mean?will it go as quickly as the CERB for the wage subsidy or should we expect that it could take longer or perhaps a week or two weeks before the money starts to circulate?the Minister will have more to say about that in a couple of hours, but I can tell you that people at the Canada revenue agency are working hard right now to deliver that money to businesses as quick will I as possible after the registration.
-Now it will take a bit of time, but people should know that they will be geting that money and should not hesitate to access credit from banks and our other institutions like b.
-D.c. and EDC
+Now it will take a bit of time, but people should know that they will be geting that money and should not hesitate to access credit from banks and our other institutions like BDC and EDC